Ramsgate Fire Station

 with all of its visitors throughout the day and evening.
 Data over

-three weeks during school start and finish times.
+during school start and finish times.

 - We will be working with highway engineers and planning to